khtan/ci-testing-angular-apps/README.md

    - Run 1 job at a time
    - Build on Linux and Windows

-The Linux machines are provided as Docker images while the Windows machines are provisioned as virutual Windows Server 2019, with popular dependencies.
+The Linux machines are provided as Docker images while the Windows machines are provisioned as virtual Windows Server 2019, with Visual Studio 2019.

 Since Windows also support Docker, I am waiting for CircleCI to make available Windows Docker machines with Windows Subsystem for Linux (WSL).
 When that happens, the same CircleCI configuration should work for both Linux and Windows, provided I keep the code to the bash commonality between the two.